MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 # Use the form processor component in Power Apps

 You can add the AI Builder form processor component to your screen in your canvas apps.
 This component takes a photo or loads your image.
 Then, it extracts text based on your trained AI model.
-If it detects a form that the AI model is trained for, the form processor extracts the field values, and identifies them with rectangles.
+If it detects a form that the AI model is trained for, the form processor extracts the field values, and identifies them by using rectangles.

  > [!NOTE]
  >